-A description of the aspects of the LCAP that were influenced by specific input from educational partners.

-Reviewing stakeholder feedback, in the context of student data and student needs, LGA will be adding new programs and supports in the following years.
-For example, more academic supports will be added to ensure students are earning the credits that they need to meet the schools graduation requirements..
+Α description of the aspects of the LCAP that were influenced by specific input from educational partners. , , decomption of the deposits of the 20% that word inhabited by opening input from addeduction partitions. for some control of the control of t Reviewing stakeholder feedback, in the context of student data and student needs, LGA will be adding new programs and supports in the collowing years.
+For example, more academic supports will be added to ensure students are earning the credits that they need to meet the schools graduation requirements.
 There will be a larger focus on parent involvement, engagement and communication as well as more community engagement, partnerships, and supports for students to participate in service and internship programs.
-The school is looking at revising the Advisory program to include more parent involvement and improve academics.
+The school is looking at evising the Advisory program to include more parent involvement and improve academics.
 Yearlong support classes will be offered as well as work to strengthen and expand the CTE pathways.
 Additional distance learning and independent learning opportunities may be offered to support students who are off track to graduate and meet A-G requirements.
 AVID was added in 2020-2021 with the goal of growing the program.
 LGA may add community circles and may start a restorative justice program too.
 Finally, the school will expand mental health supports for students and possibly staff.